mohammad-alkhatib/RAMBP/RAMBP/README.md

     * second_image_name second_image_class
     * .....
     * last_image_name last_image_class
-  * outfile to generate a txt file where are the results will be saved.
+  * outfile to generate a txt file where the results will be saved.